FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
 - blockNumber: Block height
-- callback: the callback after the callback is obtained, specifying the block hash corresponding to the block height
+-callback: the callback after obtaining, specifying the block hash corresponding to the block height

 **Return value**